- Surgery for Castleman disease

 Immunotherapy is treatment that either boosts the patient's own immune system or uses man-made versions of the normal parts of the immune system.

 Monoclonal antibodies are special immune proteins made in the lab.
-They are directed toward specific molecules on the surface of cells.
+They are directed toward specific molecules on the surface of cells or in the blood.

 Rituximab (Rituxan®) is a monoclonal antibody that is widely used for lymphoma.
 It can also be helpful in treating Castleman disease (CD).
 Rituximab attaches to a protein called CD20 that is found on the surface of some lymphocytes.
 This attachment tells the cell to die.

 Patients get rituximab through infusion into a vein (IV) at the doctor's office or clinic.
 As when it is used to treat lymphoma, it is often given along with chemotherapy.

 Side effects of rituximab are most common during the infusion, and can include chills, fever, nausea, rashes, fatigue, and headaches.
 Rarely, more severe side effects occur during the infusion, such as trouble breathing and low blood pressure.
 This drug may also increase a person's risk of certain infections.
 Unlike regular chemotherapy, rituximab does not cause low blood counts or hair loss.

 In people who have ever been infected with the hepatitis B virus, this drug can sometimes cause the infection to become active again.
 Your doctor may check your blood for signs of a prior hepatitis infection before starting this drug to see if it is safe.